Cobra, Lister and Lotus join the impressive selection of sports and racing cars at Bonhams 16th annual Carmel sale

 remained until June of this year!
 As described by author Doug Nye in Powered by Jaguar: The Cooper, HWM, Tojeiro & Lister Sports-Racing Cars, it is "the most perfect of all preserved and undoubtedly genuine Lister sports-racing cars" in existence.

 Equally exciting is the road test car from the March 1963 issue of Car and Driver – the first year production 1962 Shelby AC Cobra.
-Representing the apex of Anglo-American sports cars with its aluminum roadster body and tube space frame powered by a brawny yet lightweight V-8 engine, this particular Cobra is just two owners from new and may quite possibly be the most original and lowest mileage (4,711) example extant.
+Representing the apex of Anglo-American sports cars with its aluminium roadster body and tube space frame powered by a brawny yet lightweight V-8 engine, this particular Cobra is just two owners from new and may quite possibly be the most original and lowest mileage (4,711) example extant.
 Wowed by this very car's performance, Car and Driver remarked, "Every time we test a genuine 150-mph road car, the question crops up whether there is really adequate justification for their existence.
 In every case we have been convinced that there is."
-While authentic Cobras are now legendary, early original examples such as this are the rarest of the breed and this one set the mold for them all.
+While authentic Cobras are now legendary, early original examples such as this are the rarest of the breed and this one set the mould for them all.

 A 1965 Lotus Cortina Mk1, the high-performance collaborative creation from Lotus and Ford of Britain, will also be offered.
 Raced to victory by such legends as Jim Clark, Jackie Stewart and Jackie Ickx, the Lotus Cortina holds many prestigious titles and is still a strong finisher in historic competitions today.
 This example from the Hallinan Collection is, as would be expected, an exceptional single-owner car that is just over 6,200 miles from new and retains its original paint and interior.
 It is to be offered without reserve.